 Working remotely full time may cause you to miss out on rich workplace relationships, extemporaneous thinking, brainstorming and the collaboration you get from simply being present at meetings or chatting in the lunchroom.
 As much as you might be in touch via phone, email or videoconferencing, will you be able to pick up on some of those nonverbal communication cues and know exactly what your boss and coworkers expect of you?

-If you are transitioning into a full-time telework schedule, try to attend important, on-site meetings when possible.
-This is key to not slipping into the "out-of-sight, out-of-mind syndrome" and staying on good terms with your coworkers.
+If you are transitioning into a full-time telework schedule, try to attend important on-site meetings when possible.
+This is key to not slipping into the out-of-sight, out-of-mind syndrome and staying on good terms with your coworkers.
 You might agree to be on-site when projects are being launched or for other company initiatives.
 But even if there is a nonbusiness event — like a coworker's retirement or promotion — show your support and your connection to your coworkers by attending.

 5. How important is career advancement?

 "There is a perception that if you are not in the office, you are more likely to miss important meetings, get passed over for promotion or get targeted for layoff in the event of a downsizing," says John A. Challenger, chief executive of Challenger, Gray & Christmas.
+That's one reason to try to stay in close touch with your coworkers even when you're working remotely.

 And remember: Whatever agreement you come to may not survive a new boss or job role.
 You may need to renegotiate a telework arrangement — full or part time — if things change at the office.